-This paper studies the effects of foreign competition on self-employment levels.
-We begin by pointing out a previously unknown fact: the greater the exposure to foreign competition, the smaller the fraction of self-employed people.
-This fact holds across very different countries, across relatively similar countries like European Union members, and across industries within the United States.
-We develop a model where heterogeneous agents select themselves into being either employees or self-employed in the spirit of Lucas (1978).
-This, in turn, translates into intra-industry firm heterogeneity as in Melitz (2003).
-Self-employed agents (firms) can also decide to enter into the export markets, subject to fixed and variable trade costs.
-The model delivers three basic predictions: (1) domestic self-employment increases with the trade costs of exporting from a foreign country to the home country, (2) domestic self-employment increases with the trade costs of exporting to the foreign country, and (3) higher levels of self-employment are associated with a lower fraction of exporting firms.
-Our empirical work on inter-industry data for the United States confirms these predictions of the model.
+This paper studies the effects of trade barriers on entrepreneurship.
+We first reveal a previously unknown fact: the higher the trade costs, the smaller the fraction of entrepreneurs.
+This fact holds across countries and across industries within the United States.
+To analyze this fact, we develop a model of international trade with occupational choice, borrowing elements from Lucas (1978) and Melitz (2003).
+The model delivers three new predictions, refining the relationship between entrepreneurship and trade costs: (i) domestic entrepreneurship increases with the trade costs of exporting from a foreign country to the home country, (ii) domestic entrepreneurship increases with the trade costs of exporting to the foreign country, and (iii) higher levels of entrepreneurship are associated with a lower fraction of exporting firms.
+We confirm these predictions using cross-country, cross-industry, and individual-level data.

 JEL Classifications: F12, F16, J23